 - 1. When power is first applied, verify that the Power LED is lit. - 2.
-After about two minutes, verify the following: - The Power LED is lit. - The Internet LED is lit. - The WiFi LED is lit (unless you turned off the WiFi radio).
+After about two minutes, verify the following: - The Power LED is lit. - The Internet LED is lit. - The WiFi LEDs are lit (unless you turned off the WiFi radios).

-You can use the LEDs on the front panel of the router for troubleshooting.
+You can use the LEDs of the router for troubleshooting.

-Power LED Is Off or Blinking
+Power LED is off or blinking